mac-comp381/wordy/docs/1-interpreter.md

     <details>
       <summary>I don’t know where to start.
 Can you sketch this out for me?</summary>

-      Remember, Wordy uses exceptions to exit loops.
+      Remember, the Wordy interpreter uses exceptions to exit loops.
 So the structure is something like this:
       ```
       infinite loop:
         run the loop body
       but when there’s a LoopExited exception:
-        done
+        we’re done
       ```
     </details>
     <details>